 Allison Greco has kindly agreed to answer some of the top questions our community wants answered.
 Allison is a medical student in the class of 2013 and has a great passion for social media.
-You can read her awesome blog here, and follow her on twitter @grecoa3.
+You can follow her on twitter @grecoa3.

 I just have a question about extra curricular activities for medical school.
 I am currently in my second year and haven’t really thought about medical school until now, so I haven’t been doing and volunteering or anything.
 Is it too late for me start now?
 Lots of students say that you need to be volunteering for years to make it into medical school, so would that mean I should do another program after my undergrad to accumulate them?
 My back up plan as of now is to do a masters program of some sort, just so I can have an extra 2 years to get volunteer experience.
 Any suggestions would be appreciated!